raycast/extensions/extensions/alacritty/README.md

 - To use your preferred shell, set this to the output of `echo $SHELL`.

 - The plugin currently supports `zsh`, `bash`, and `sh` (tested against the versions included with macOS Ventura) and `fish` (tested against the latest version from Homebrew).

+### Config Fle Path
+Path to alacritty's config file (Default: `~/.config/alacritty/alacritty.toml`).
+Theme files will be placed in `/themes` directory of where this file is located.

 ## License